 The solution explorer is a comprehensive tool used for advanced model-driven app building.
 Within the solution explorer you can navigate through a hierarchy that consists of all app components using the navigation pane on the left side of the tool.

-To open solution explorer, select Model-driven on the left pane of PowerApps.
+To open solution explorer,

 More information: Advanced app making and customization